Office of Victim Services FAQs

 Why am I not receiving notification about the appeals?

-You must opt in to receive post-conviction notification from various agencies, including the prosecuting attorney’s office that represented the state at trial, the Arizona Attorney General’s Office, the appropriate adult probation department, the appropriate county sheriff's department, the Arizona Department of Corrections and the Arizona Board of Executive Clemency.
+You must opt-in to receive post-conviction notification from various agencies, including the prosecuting attorney’s office that represented the state at trial, the AZ Attorney General’s Office, the appropriate adult probation department, the appropriate county sheriff's department, the AZ Department of Corrections, Rehabilitation and Reentry, and the AZ Board of Executive Clemency.
 You may contact your trial advocate to obtain the Post-Conviction Notification Request (PCNR) form in order to opt-in with the agencies responsible for providing post-conviction notification.
 Additionally, you must keep your contact information up-to-date with the appropriate agencies in order to receive notification; failure to do so may result in a waiver of your victims’ rights.
+Contact the advocate from the agency that prosecuted your case if you did not receive a PCNR form.

 I received a Post-Conviction Notification Request (PCNR) Form.
 What does this mean?